kaya70875/ytfetcher/README.md

 ## Basic Usage

+**Note:** When specifying the channel, you must provide the exact **channel handle** without the `@` symbol, channel URL, or channel display name.
+For example, use `TheOffice` instead of `@TheOffice` or `https://www.youtube.com/c/TheOffice`.

+### How to find the channel handle for a YouTube channel

+1. Go to the YouTube channel page.
+2. Look at the URL in your browser's address bar.
+3. The handle is the part that comes right after `https://www.youtube.com/@`

 Ytfetcher uses **YoutubeV3 API** to get channel details and video id's so you have to create your API key from Google Cloud Console [In here](https://console.cloud.google.com/apis/api/youtube.googleapis.com).

 Also keep in mind that you have a quota limit for **YoutubeV3 API**, but for basic usage quota isn't generally a concern.